Skip to main content

 Groups

-The real power of Groups is that they aren’t an invention of Files.com at all; instead, they’re designed to map one-to-one with how groups already exist in every enterprise SSO system.
+Groups in Files.com map one-to-one with how groups already exist in every enterprise SSO system.
 Most organizations already use groups inside their identity provider to mirror departments, job functions, or teams.
-Files.com Groups simply inherit that structure, which means provisioning groups becomes an extension of what you already have.
+Files.com Groups inherit that structure, so provisioning groups becomes an extension of what you already have.

-Groups aren’t just a shortcut for assigning rights to multiple users at once, though they certainly do that.
-They’re the connective tissue between your existing enterprise identity model and the permissions framework inside your Files.com site.
+Groups are the connective tissue between your existing enterprise identity model and the permissions framework inside your Files.com site.
+They also serve as a shortcut for assigning rights to multiple users at once.

 Managing Groups